PrestaShop/prestashop-specs/back-office/advanced-parameters/webservice/advanced_parameters-webservice.md

 - Key.
 A unique key.

-You can either create your own, or choose to use a generated one, for instance by clicking the "Generate!" button or by using any online key generator.
+You can either create your own or choose to use a generated one, for instance by clicking the "Generate!" button or by using any online key generator.
 Generated keys are most of the time safer because they are harder to guess.

 - Key description.